East Chicago, Indiana: Transportation

 The nearest commercial airport to East Chicago is the Gary/Chicago International Airport in neighboring Gary, but it does not have any scheduled passenger service.
 The closest commercial airport with scheduled passenger service is Chicago Midway Airport.

 The South Shore Line has a station in East Chicago.
 The Wolverine at Hammond-Whiting station, 5.5 miles to the northwest, is the nearest Amtrak service.

 US 12 and US 20 go through the Indiana Harbor and East Chicago sections of the city, respectively, before joining up on both sides.
 Indiana State Road 912, the Cline Avenue Expressway, connects East Chicago with the Indiana Toll Road and Borman Expressway, and serves the casino and steel mills on the lakefront.

 Bus transit

 The city operates a free bus service known as East Chicago Transit.
 It features three routes: Crosstown, West Calumet, and Griffith Plaza.

 GPRT Route R1 stops in East Chicago en route from Hammond to Gary.
-PACE operates Route 892, a special work shuttle between Gary, East Chicago and UPS' Hodgkins facility.
+PACE operates Route 892, a special work shuttle between Gary, East Chicago and UPS's Hodgkins facility.
 Its schedule coincides with UPS workers' shifts.
 The route is operated in cooperation with UPS, which partially funds its operations.